NoBrainerORM/nobrainer.io/docs/fields.md

 If you wish to override an attribute getter or setter, you may define the `attr` and `attr=` methods in your class. `super` can be used as usual.
-The setters are used when reading a document from the database.
-Keep this in mind when you see a `NoMethodError` when reading documents from your database.
-The use of dynamic attributes can be useful in this situation.
+The setters are _not_ used when reading a document from the database.
+Keep this in mind when your database does not match your schema.

 Note that there is no `attr_protected` method to control mass assignments.
 Sanitize your attributes the Rails4 way with